What are the dangers of asbestos exposure?

 Asbestos most often enters the body through the mouth, when fibers are inhaled.
 Asbestos fibers are small and easily airborne, where they may be inhaled.
 They may become lodged in the lung tissue when this occurs, leading to serious respiratory disorders.
 Another common route of introduction into the body is ingestion.
 Just as fibers are inhaled, they may be swallowed.
 They may also land on drinking water or food and be ingested in that way.

-Who is at the greatest risk of exposure?
+Who is at the greatest risk of asbestos exposure?

 Asbestos miners are at the greatest risk of being exposed to asbestos fibers, as they deal directly with the mineral.
 Another type of at-risk profession is shipyard work, particularly for members of the U.S. Navy that served between World War II and the Vietnam War, when military asbestos use was at its highest.
 Others who may be at risk include construction workers, aircraft and auto mechanics, railroad workers, building engineers and boiler operators.
 Veterans who served in any branch of the U.S. military may be at risk because it was used in various applications in the Army, Marines, Air Force and Navy.